rogilmore/hugo-site/content/post/2021-02-13-this-is-great.md

 These unconscionable acts of aggression against the foundations of our democracy by leaders and citizens alike are great only to tyrants and knaves.

-Frum has observed, [complicity](https://www.theatlantic.com/ideas/archive/2021/02/there-is-no-defenseonly-complicity/617996/) or conviction are the only choices for senators terrified of the beast their cowardice has created.
+Frum has observed that [complicity](https://www.theatlantic.com/ideas/archive/2021/02/there-is-no-defenseonly-complicity/617996/) or conviction are the only choices for senators terrified of the beast their cowardice has created.
 Will worries that only [louts](https://www.washingtonpost.com/opinions/will-senate-republicans-allow-their-louts-to-rule-the-party/2021/02/11/ce082db6-6caf-11eb-9ead-673168d5b874_story.html) will remain in a party perhaps once grand but no longer.

-Senators will soon choose what vision of greatness they endorse.
+I worry that senators will soon choose what vision of greatness they endorse and not enough will choose wisely.